jaywhj/mkdocs-materialx/docs/setup/changing-the-logo-and-icons.md

 # Changing the logo and icons

-When installing Material for MkDocs, you immediately get access to _over 8,000 icons_ ready to be used for customization of specific parts of the theme and/or when writing your documentation in Markdown.
+When installing MaterialX for MkDocs, you immediately get access to _over 8,000 icons_ ready to be used for customization of specific parts of the theme and/or when writing your documentation in Markdown.
 Not enough?
 You can also add [additional icons] with minimal effort.